nv-morpheus/Morpheus/examples/ransomware_detection/README.md

 ```

 ## Requirements
-Make sure `dask` and `distributed` are installed in your conda environment before running the ransomware detection pipeline.
+**Note**: Make sure `dask` and `distributed` are installed in your conda environment before running the ransomware detection pipeline.
 Run the installation command specified below if not.

 ```bash
 conda install dask==2022.7.0 distributed==2022.7.0